abasallo/deliya-es-front/README.md

 # deliya.es

-Patisserie directly from small makers to consumers.
+Patisserie directly from small makers to consumers